John Stokell Dodds

 Sir John Stokell Dodds KCMG (1848 – 23 June 1914) was an Australian politician and Chief Justice of Tasmania.

 Early life

 Dodds was born in Durham, England, the son of William and Annie (née Shute) Dodds.
 The family moved to Hobart, Tasmania, arriving in 1853.
 His father died soon afterwards and Dodds was educated in Hobart.
 At 16 years old he began to study law, was admitted to the bar in 1872, and in a few years had a large practice.
-He took an active part in sport and was a good oarsman and cricketer.
+He took an active part in sport and was a good oarsmanand cricketer.

 Career

 In 1878 Dodds was asked to stand for parliament, was elected to the Tasmanian House of Assembly for East Hobart, and was given a seat in the William L. Crowther ministry as attorney-general in December 1878.
 When W. R. Giblin formed his coalition ministry in October 1879 Dodds held the same position until December 1881, when he exchanged it for that of colonial treasurer.

 Giblin retired from politics in August 1884 and Dodds became attorney-general under Adye Douglas until March 1886, when Douglas went to London as Agent-general.
 Douglas recommended that Sir James W. Agnew should be asked to form a ministry, but he could not do so because Dodds, who was the leader of the assembly, felt that he should have been sent for.
 Dodds then succeeded in forming a ministry, and having established the principle, stood aside and Agnew became premier.
 It was, however, felt by many that Dodds, who took the portfolio of attorney-general, was the real leader of the government.
 In 1887 he was appointed one of the representatives of Tasmania at the colonial conference held at London, and while on the voyage was offered and accepted the position of puisne judge of the supreme court.
 He held this position for 12 years and in 1898 was appointed chief justice.
 Five years later he became lieutenant-governor and administered the government on several occasions.

 He was appointed a CMG in 1889, was knighted 22 January 1900, and created a Knight Commander of the Order of St Michael and St George (KCMG) 15 May 1901, in preparation of the forthcoming royal visit of the Duke and Duchess of Cornwall and York (later King George V and Queen Mary).